What are the admission requirements for the PhD program?

 What is the timeframe to complete the PhD program?

-MSN prepared students enrolled full-time can anticipate completing coursework and dissertation research in 3 to 4 years.
-Part-time students take 2 courses per term and can anticipate completion in 5 to 6 years.
+MSN prepared students enrolled full-time can anticipate completing coursework and dissertation research in 3 years.
+Part-time students take 2 courses per term and can anticipate completion in 5 years.

 Is it possible to study full-time or part-time?